venkat7903/medibuddy-assignment/README.md

 **Frontend Development:**

-User Experience: Designed a good UI with loading indicators.
+User Experience: Designed a responsive good UI with loading indicators.

+**Responsiveness**:
+Developed the page to adapt different screen sizes like mobiles, tabs, desktops.

 **API**:
   Used page_config API (https://677f757b0476123f76a68a42.mockapi.io/api/labs/v1/page_config) for fetching objects and rendered the components based on the order of the array.